 Summer is ideal for multiple reasons, but so are spring and fall.
 Get even more road to yourself in Montana's beautiful shoulder seasons.
 Springtime means wildflowers are blooming and autumn gives you the chance to see Montana in full color.
 Though the days are shorter and you have to pay closer attention to the weather, spring and fall are excellent times to ride.

-One of the highlights of riding through Western Montana’s Glacier Country and Yellowstone Country Montana is the abundance of charming small towns and lively communities along the way, where you’ll find plenty of unique and comfortable lodging options—from luxury to rustic and everything in between.
+One of the highlights of riding through Western Montana's Glacier Country and Yellowstone Country Montana is the abundance of charming small towns and lively communities along the way, where you'll find plenty of unique and comfortable lodging options—from luxury to rustic and everything in between.
 Pitch a tent at a campsite along your route, or book a stay at a guest ranch, bed-and-breakfast, timbered lodge, cabin, hotel or motel.
 Please reserve lodging and campsites in advance; they fill up quickly, especially in June, July and August.
 For more on lodging, visit glaciermt.com/stay and visityellowstonecountry.com/places-to-stay.

 After a long day behind handlebars, take in the Montana flavor at an authentic steakhouse or local watering hole.
 Between the two regions you'll find exceptional food no matter your taste, as well as plenty of places to grab a drink.
 With 40+ breweries and a number of historic western bars full of authentic Montana character, there's no shortage of places to pull up a barstool.
 For more on where to eat, visit glaciermt.com/eat and visityellowstonecountry.com/food-and-drink.